Towards Interactive Reinforcement Learning with Intrinsic Feedback: Introduction

 \section{Introduction}

-Over the past decades, Reinforcement learning (RL) has been receiving increasing amounts of attention due to its ability to perform in a variety of environments such as Atari games \citep{mnih_dqn_2015}, Go/Shogi \citep{schrittwieser_muzero_2020}, StarCraft \citep{vinyals_alphastar_2019}, DOTA \citep{openai_dota_2019} and robotics \citep{openai_hand_2019}.
-Meanwhile, applications of RL have only begun to expand beyond these constrained game environments to more diverse and complex real-world environments such as chip design \citep{mirhoseini_graph_2021}, chemical reaction optimization \citep{zhou_optimizing_2017} and performing long-term recommendations \citep{huang_deep_2021}.

-To further progress towards these more complex real-world environments, greater alleviation of challenges currently facing RL is needed \citep{sutton_rl_2018, leike_alignment_2018, amodei_aisafty_2016, dulacarnold_challenges_2020}.
-Moreover, we can expect that as the complexity of environments increases, the difficulty in alleviating these challenges will increase as well \citep{dulacarnold_challenges_2020}.
-For the purpose of this paper, we broadly define known RL challenges as either an aptitude or alignment problem.
-Aptitude encompasses challenges concerned with \textit{being able to learn}.
-Aptitude includes ideas such as robustness, the ability of RL to generalize within and between environments of similar complexity; scalability, the ability of RL to scale up to more complex environment; and aptness, the rate at which RL algorithms can learn to solve a problem.
-Likewise, alignment encompasses challenges concerned with \textit{learning as intended} \citep{amodei_aisafty_2016, leike_alignment_2018, dulacarnold_challenges_2020}.
-The hypothetical paperclip agent \citep{bostrom_ethical_2020} is a classic example of misalignment.
-The agent maximizes its goal of making paperclips in an unintended manner by turning the world into a paperclip factory.
-While not as extreme, RL algorithms often display lesser forms of misalignment \citep{amodei_aisafty_2016, leike_alignment_2018}.
-Misaligned behaviors arise from a chain reaction that starts with increasing environment complexity which leads to an increase in the complexity of reward function and in turn the difficulty of specifying the reward function (\appendixreffig{fig:rl_missalignment}{sec:appendix_alignment}).
-To address the challenges of increasing environment complexity, highly robust, scalable, apt, and aligned algorithms are needed.
+The combination of reinforcement learning (RL) and human-in-the-loop (HITL) ideas through integration of human input into the RL framework has led to the emergence of the field of interactive RL \citep{zhang_irlsurvey_2019, li_irlsurvey_2019, arzate_irlsurvey_2020, najar_irlsurvey_2021}.
+Interactive RL can be seen as a method for facilitating human-to-agent knowledge transfer.
+This knowledge transfer inherently helps to alleviate various aptitude and alignment challenges an agent may face.
+Challenges encompassed by the term \textit{aptitude} correspond to challenges for simply being able to learn.
+This includes ideas such as \textit{robustness}, the ability of an agent to perform a task (e.g., asymptotic performance) and generalize within/between environments of similar complexity; \textit{scalability}, the ability of an agent to scale up to more complex environments; and \textit{aptness}, the rate at which an agent can learn a desired behavior.
+On the other hand, \textit{alignment} encompasses challenges concerned with learning as intended (i.e., learning to behave as a human dictates) \citep{amodei_aisafty_2016, leike_alignment_2018, dulacarnold_challenges_2020, gabriel_artificial_2020, rodriguez_instilling_2022}.
+The hypothetical Paperclip Maximizer \citep{bostrom_ethical_2020} is a classical example of misalignment where an agent maximizes its goal of making paperclips in an unintended manner by turning the world into a paperclip factory.
+While not as extreme, RL algorithms often display lesser forms of misalignment \citep{amodei_aisafty_2016, leike_alignment_2018, gabriel_artificial_2020}.
+Therefore, it is not unreasonable to anticipate an increase in misaligned behaviors as the problem complexity increases, i.e., the complexity of the environment and behaviors \citep{leike_alignment_2018}.